SirQuiet/Githubassignment/README.md

 * Create motion using values from an array.
 Using a for loop, draw shapes that include the array value as one of the position values for the shape, creating motion.
 * Set a value in the array to the a current mouse position value.

+ This was definitely a _different_ assignment from the rest I'd worked on previously.
+ For this, I focused on nature.
+Specifically a rainy sky with clouds floating by and a rainbow in the background.
+ Aside from the introduction to arrays (which function a lot like a package of variables), I also had been working on different ways of creating my variables and code.
+ I had been getting help from a friend for this one.
+They would give me simple examples and such to follow, but the way they made things was different than what I (and seemingly the rest of the class) had been doing.
+ I however just followed these examples to the dot because I had feared I'd mess up the code if I tried to convert it to what we typically use in this class.
+ Despite this, I still did my best to try and do things as I had in previous assignments.
+ Starting off, I used a for loop in the setup to create exactly 8 clouds on the canvas. when one went off screen, another one would spawn in to bring the number back up to 8.
+ These cloud structures came from a function near the bottom, which not only created the cloud shape, but also made the clouds move left to right, as well as randomly bob up & down.
+ For the raindrops, I had to figure out how to create a class in p5.js.
+Doing so made some of the later steps take up less lines of code & made it easier to program.
+ The class determined a random point anywhere on the canvas in which the raindrop could spawn, made it move straight down, and deleted it once it got off the canvas.
+ Later on, I used this same class in a draw function which would create a random amount of raindrops (from 0 to 5) anywhere on the canvas every time the function was called.
+ Since this function is being called constantly, it spawns in raindrops as fast as the canvas updates (default is 60fps I believe).
+ Finally for the rainbow, I started by setting certain color variables to a specific RGB color, then promptly put those variables into an array.
+ After this, I used a for loop to create several arcs, one for each color.
+Each of these had their alpha set to 50 so they would be partially transparent.